 The notation becomes somewhat more convenient if we scale by a factor of n.
 We let t be the time at which exactly nt balls have been thrown, and we let y(t) be the fraction of non-empty bins.
-The the claim is the random process described above is well approximated by the the trajectory of the differential equation
+Then equation (2.1) becomes